 Other Almond Flour Recipes

 If you enjoyed this Lemony Almond Flour Muffin recipe, you might also want to check out my Almond Flour Chocolate Cookies, my Almond Flour Peanut Butter Cookies, or my Almond Flour Oatmeal Cookies.
-I also use almond flour in my French Yogurt Cake with Almonds recipe and this fantastic Easy Lemon Ricotta Cake and in these Gluten-Free Crêpes with Almond Flour.
+I also use almond flour in this fantastic Easy Lemon Ricotta Cake and in these Gluten-Free Crêpes with Almond Flour.

 For the Muffins